observability-lab-cse/observability-lab-workshop/03-add-basic-observability-instrumentation/README.md

 Lets be honest and say agree that the OpenTelemetry documentations are not the easiest to work with or find stuff in.
 So to give you some help we have listed the steps below on what you need to do and where to grab the information from.

-For both applications we will inject auto-instrumentation through `Dockerfile`.
+For both applications we will add auto-instrumentation through `Dockerfile`.

 #### Add Java auto-instrumentation to the Devices API